 James Madison Jr. was an American statesman, diplomat, and Founding Father.
 He served as the fourth President of the United States from 1809 to 1817.
 He is hailed as the “Father of the Constitution” for his pivotal role in drafting and promoting the United States Constitution and the Bill of Rights.

-James Madison Jr. was born at his maternal grandmother’s house, on the banks of the Rappahannock River, in Virginia, on March 16, 1751.
+James Madison Jr. was born at his maternal grandmother’s house on the banks of the Rappahannock River in Virginia on March 16, 1751.
 His family had lived in Virginia since the mid-17th century.
-His parents, James Madison Sr. and Eleanor Rose Conway Madison, resided at Belle Grove Plantation near Port Conway in Orange County.
+His parents, James Madison Sr. and Eleanor Rose Conway Madison resided at Belle Grove Plantation near Port Conway in Orange County.
 His father was a tobacco planter who grew up on a plantation he had inherited upon reaching adulthood.
 With an estimated 100 slaves and a 5,000-acre plantation, Madison’s father was among the largest landowners in Virginia.
 In the early 1760s, the Madison family moved into a newly built house they named Montpelier.
-Madison grew up as the oldest of 12 children, with seven brothers and four sisters, though only six lived to adulthood.
+Madison was the oldest of 12 children, with seven brothers and four sisters, though only six lived to adulthood.
 He was sickly, suffering from seizures that would plague him throughout his life.

 After completing his preparatory studies, James Madison Jr. was sent to the College of New Jersey in Princeton.
 He was under the charge of Dr. John Witherspoon, for his parents knew the atmosphere of the lower country at Williamsburg to be uncongenial for people from the mountain regions.
 In the Spring of 1773, he left Princeton with health much impaired by intense study.
 He immediately entered a reading course preparatory for the practice of the law, which he had chosen as a profession.
 Political affairs attracted his attention, and he was diverted from law to public employment.